Media companies pulling out of Saudi conference after Khashoggi's disappearance

 It was followed by a tweet from the Financial Times confirming it will not be partnering with the conference "while the disappearance of Khashoggi remains unexplained."

-Justin Smith, the CEO of Bloomberg Media Group, were scheduled to attend, as were Bloomberg anchors Francine Lacqua and Erik Schatzker.
-A Bloomberg spokesperson said they are monitoring the situation.
+Bloomberg's deputy editor-in-chief, Reto Gregori, announced Friday morning via Twitter that the company would no longer be a media parter for the event.
+Justin Smith, the CEO of Bloomberg Media Group, had been scheduled to attend, as were Bloomberg anchors Francine Lacqua and Erik Schatzker.

 CNBC announced on Friday morning that it would "no long participate in the FII in Riyadh due to the continuing questions surrounding the disappearance of journalist Jamal Khashoggi."